 - syn (m.), son

 Verse 17 contains a good deal of usages already encountered.
 The entire first sentence repeats language seen in verse 1.
 Note the accusative Henocha, from the name Henoch.
 In the second sentence of verse 17, you read that Cain built a city: zbudował miasto.
-He named it after his son Enoch: nazwał je imieniem swego syna (he named it after his son; literally, he called it as the name of his son).
-You will recall that the neuter imię means name; you find it here as imieniem, in instrumental position.
-Swego syna is in the genitive.
+He named it after his son Enoch: nazwał je imieniem swego syna (he called it by the name of his son).
+You will recall that the neuter imię means name; you find it here as imieniem (by the name) in instrumental position.
+Swego syna is in genitive form.

 In verse 18, you find the masculine ojciec (father) in instrumental form, as ojcem.
-Henoch był ojcem Irada (Enoch was the father of Irad).
-In the remainder of the verse, był is not repeated but is understood: Irad (był) ojcem Mechujaela.
-The final part of the verse is to be understood as Metuszael zaś (był ojcem) Lameka.
+Henoch był ojcem Irada means Enoch was the father of Irad.
+In the remainder of the verse, był is not repeated but is understood: Irad (był) ojcem Mechujaela (Irad was the father of Mehujael); Mechujael (był) ojcem Metuszaela (Mehujael was the father of Methusael).
+The final part of the verse is to be understood as: Metuszael zaś (był ojcem) Lameka (whereas Methusael was the father of Lamech).

 - praojciec (m.), forefather